dmbarbour/wikilon/docs/ABCRT.md

 We could also go a route of supporting *generic lists of small integers* in an efficient manner, similar to texts but with varint representations or perhaps a varint diff-list.
 I might consider this if I find a strong use-case.

-### Accelerated Association Arrays? (low priority)
+### Accelerated Association Lists? (low priority)

 It might be useful to heavily optimize an associative structure, e.g. the equivalent of a JSON Object.
 Motivations include:

 * fast indexed lookup without disassembly of the structure
 * optimized representations for small vs. large structures
 * implicit batching of updates, log structured merge trees
+* type covers a lot of use cases: records, databases, etc.
 * provides a built-in, optimized model for AO dictionaries

-Any accelerated associative structure must have a primary representation deterministic from content.
-This enables use of alternative representations under the hood, because we can recover the original representation.
-This excludes most binary search trees because their final structure depends on insertion order.
+An accelerated associative structure should have a canonical evaluated form, a representation deterministic from content.
+This enables ad-hoc representation under the hood without metadata.
+This requirement excludes most binary search trees because their final structure depends on insertion order.
 However, this does permit use of a *trie* or of a *sorted association list*.
-Our keys could simply be a list of integers.
-This covers texts, binaries, vectors, etc.

-The sorted association list is the superior option for acceleration.
-Other than accelerated lookup, we can't do much to accelerate a trie.
-Further, the trie representation is sophisticated, difficult to recover from other representations, and requires more logic than I'm comfortable requiring in the runtime.

-For a sorted association list, access as a plain old list is an effective model for iteration.
-Many array-based accelerators (splits, joins, logical reversals, etc.) are directly applicable.
-There's much we can do to accelerate large associations.
-Our runtime can freely trade simplicity and performance.

-Acceleration of association arrays is a tempting possibility.
+Between these, the sorted association list is the superior option for acceleration.
+It is the simpler model.
+It allows accelerated lookups and updates, ad-hoc representation (structs, tries, log structured merge trees, etc.).
+Further, it fits naturally with other list accelerators, e.g. as a basis for iteration.

+I'll need to return to this concept later.
+I think supporting this idiom in both the representation and type system could greatly simplify modeling of more conventional programming models (OOP, stack frames, etc.).
+But I also need to be sure it is simple to implement.
+And I'll need a proper set of annotations and accelerators to make it worthwhile.

+More generally, it might be interesting to support ad-hoc 'tables', perhaps column structured?
+An array of structures as a structure of arrays?
+With enough good annotations for collections oriented programming, I think a lot of performance issues can be eradicated.

 ### Large Value Stowage